Digging for Diamonds: How to Not Lose Heart on the Way to a Goal

 The job market is so awful—I’ve applied for dozens upon dozens of jobs and had only one interview.
 I’m ultimately so afraid that I won’t be able to support my family no matter what I do.”

 Acknowledge that your current reality is not working, but instead of giving up, say to yourself, “Let me see if I can tune into something totally different that I find really, really satisfying.”
-Then, let your soul do her thing and tune into the space of variations.
-After all, there are many people who are living lives where they participate in satisfying work, have satisfying romantic relationships, and feel fulfilled by activities their communities—why couldn’t this be your experience?
-This has nothing to do with finding fulfillment outside of you—you’re evoking a more satisfying inner feeling first, and then just allowing the outside world to change according to your inner metaphysical image.
+Then, let your soul tune into the space of variations and lead the mind to that corresponding sector of reality. ⁵ After all, there are many people who are living lives where they participate in satisfying work, have satisfying romantic relationships, and feel fulfilled by activities their communities—why couldn’t this be your experience?
+This has nothing to do with finding fulfillment outside of you—you’re evoking a more satisfying inner feeling first, and then just allowing the outside world to change according to your inner metaphysical image.²

 If you identify with any of the disheartening statements from the examples above, try to re-orient your inner image with something you’d like better.
 For example, “I’m tuning in to how surprised and amazed I would feel to meet a partner who feels truly fulfilled by providing me with acts of service and planning vacations, dates, and a fulfilling family life together.”